Release Notes - Yoda v2.0

 • Ubuntu and AlmaLinux support: added support for Ubuntu 24.04 and AlmaLinux 9

-• New admin privilege group: introduced a new admin privilege group (priv-admin)
+• New admin privilege group: introduced a new admin privilege group (priv-admin), which allows users to perform administrative tasks

-• Functional administration page: added a new administration page for performing functional tasks via the portal
+• Functional administration page: added a new administration page for performing functional tasks via the portal, such as setting a maintenance banner in the portal

 • Ansible library for iRODS: added an Ansible library to modify iRODS resources

-• NFS Shares Configuration: introduced an Ansible role for configuring NFS shares as iRODS resources
+• NFS Shares Configuration: introduced an Ansible role for configuring NFS shares as iRODS storage resources

 • Rsyslog Support: added support for rsyslog to log iRODS messages in a readable format